 Catch the latest train from Liverpool Street Station to Wivenhoe that will arrive at least two hours before the official timetable start of the ferry operating period.
 This will allow you to do the Wivenhoe leg of the walk first before catching the ferry.
 However, if this would mean catching a train that leaves Liverpool Street before 8.45am, then catch the latest train that will get to Wivenhoe at least 5 minutes before the start of the ferry operating period and catch the ferry straightaway on arrival: do the Rowhedge leg first, on the far side of the river, and the Wivenhoe leg later.

-The fare per passenger (2017) is £1.00 from Wivenhoe to Rowhedge and £ 1.00 for the return; £ 2.00 each way for bicycles, and children under 5 free.
-As the fares do not cover the running costs of this volunteer run ferry, the Wivenhoe Fingringhoe Rowhedge Ferry Trust relies on donations to keep it going.
-For the past ten years and more the SWC has sent a donation to the Trust on behalf of its walkers who enjoy this walk with a difference.
+The ferry fare per passenger (2022) is £1.00 - cash only - from Wivenhoe to Rowhedge and £ 1.00 for the return; £ 2.00 each way for bicycles, dogs and children under 5 free.
+Bring cash for your fares.
+The fares do not cover the running costs of this volunteer run ferry, and so the Wivenhoe Fingringhoe Rowhedge Ferry Trust relies on donations to keep it going.
+For the past twenty years the SWC has sent a donation to the Trust on behalf of its walkers who enjoy this walk with a difference.

 Allow at least two hours for the Rowhedge leg and leave plenty of time to get back to the ferry before the last crossing back to Wivenhoe.
 If you miss the ferry back, you could catch a bus or a taxi into Colchester.

-Note that on some weekends there is no ferry service due to tide times so it will not be possible to do the full walk..
+Note that on some weekends there is no ferry service due to tide times so on these weekends it will not be possible to do the full walk.

 The train journey takes about 1 hour 9 minutes.